TruckHacking/sr-j1708/README.md

 ## Installing

-To install, clone this repo and create a symbolic link to the cloned directory in your `~/.local/share/libsigrokdecode/decoders/`
+To install on Linux, clone this repo and create a symbolic link to the cloned directory in your `~/.local/share/libsigrokdecode/decoders/`

 ```sh
 git clone https://github.com/TruckHacking/sr-j1708
 ln -nsf $(pwd)/sr-j1708 ~/.local/share/libsigrokdecode/decoders/
 ```

+To install on Windows, download the code as zip (or clone) and extract (or copy) into a new folder in the PulseView decoders folder -- which is probably `C:\Program Files\sigrok\PulseView\share\libsigrokdecode\decoders`.